 Part I

+a.
 When the hospital grapevine finally got around to delivering its news about the impending nuptials of Allison Cameron and James Wilson, relief was Robert Chase's first reaction.
 Every single day for more than fifteen months, Chase had worried about how seriously Cameron might be taking the one night they'd spent together.
 After all, that's what Cameron did; she took things seriously, and even though the only one who ever brought the subject up again was Chase himself, well...it was good to discover she really was over it.

 "...you're really not kidding?"